9dots/9dots.io-pages/OkCptIN.md

 ## Work Day

 ### Hook:
-Students will finish painting the foreground and the background of their murals.
+This is the last day for students to work on painting their murals.
+After today, they will focus on incorporating the little bits.

 ### Goals:
 For today, the students will finish: